-When our closest relationships are healthy and thriving, there is little in this life more rewarding.
+When our closest relationships are healthy and thriving, life is good.
 When a close relationship goes bad there is literally nothing more miserable and angst-inducing.

-The Bible clearly teaches that Christians bear an extra measure of responsibility when it comes to the care, keeping and healing of relationships.
-We are reminded over and over again in Scripture that human relationships are not always easy but the difficulties involved in maintaining healthy relationships will make us better people (Proverbs 27:6, Proverbs 27:17).
-Christians are directed to treat others the way they want to be treated and encouraged to take the initiative when it comes to reconciling broken relationships (Matthew 7:12, Ephesians 4:32, Matthew 5:23-24, Luke 12:58).
-Repairing damaged relationships and helping others to do the same is probably the most basic task Christians are called to in this life (2nd Corinthians 5:12-18) The process begins with understanding and choosing to live out the following six principles:
+The Bible clearly teaches Christians bear an extra measure of responsibility when it comes to the care, keeping and healing of relationships.
+We are reminded over and over again in Scripture that human relationships are not always easy but the difficulties involved in developing and maintaining healthy relationships make us better people (Proverbs 27:6, Proverbs 27:17) and bring joy to our lives (Proverbs 17:17, Proverbs 18:24).
+Christians are directed to treat others the way they want to be treated and commanded to take the initiative when it comes to reconciling broken relationships (Matthew 7:12, Ephesians 4:32, Matthew 5:23-24, Luke 12:58).
+Repairing damaged relationships and helping others to do the same is probably the most basic task Christians are called to in this life (2nd Corinthians 5:12-18).
+The process begins with understanding and choosing to live out six principles:

-If something feels wrong assume something is wrong-
+If something feels wrong in a relationship assume something IS wrong-

 Do not short-circuit the recovery process-

 Anytime we jump to simply restoring a broken relationship without working through the issues that fractured the relationship in the first place we set in motion a series of events that will inevitably lead to even more brokenness and hurt.
 Problems need to be talked out, not glossed over if we want to see permanent recovery in the relationship and personal growth in ourselves.